rjwgnr27/Filters/README.md

 For example, to enable LTO and ASAN: `cmake .. -DWITH_ASAN=TRUE -DWITH_LTO=TRUE`.

+Note: Using ASAN may require preloading the libasan.so library:
+  ex: LD_PRELOAD=/usr/lib64/libasan.so.8 ./filters

 You can override the default make file generator with the ```-G``` GENERATOR, where GENERATOR is i.e. 'Unix Makefiles' | 'Ninja' | ...